-Substance abuse and chemical dependency have significant negative and long term outcomes for an individual’s health and well-being.
-MSP’s drug prevention program and policy addresses the use, distribution, unlawful possession, or sale of illicit drugs and alcohol.
+The school recognizes that substance abuse and chemical dependency are a growing problem in this country.
+The Drug-Free School and Campus Act (DFSCA) requires MSP to adopt and implement a drug prevention program to prevent the use, distribution, unlawful possession, or sale of illicit drugs and alcohol.

-A description of the applicable legal sanctions for the unlawful possession or distribution of illicit drugs and alcohol and the health risks associated is available below.
+A description of the applicable legal sanctions for the unlawful possession or distribution of illicit drugs, alcohol, and cannabis and the health risks associated is available on the MSP website.
 The Drug and Alcohol Prevention Program, consistent with the MSP Code of Student Conduct, prohibits the following behaviors.

-- Possession, use or sale of alcohol onsite or at school-sponsored activities;
+- possession and/or use or sale of alcohol onsite or at school-sponsored activities;

 - intoxication made manifest by boisterousness, rowdiness, lewd, obscene, or indecent appearance, conduct or expression;

 - language which is profane, lewd, or in general unbecoming a graduate student or MSP employee.

 - possession and/or use or sale of cannabis onsite or at school-sponsored activities;

 - use or possession of drugs without valid medical prescriptions; or manufacture, sale, or distribution of any controlled substance or mood altering chemical;